 Financial stress is often a side effect of divorce.
-Loss of dual-income, division of already limited assets and the cost of attorney’s fees are often factors that create challenging financial situations for those involved in a divorce.
+Loss of dual-income, division of already limited assets and the cost of attorney’s fees are often factors that connect bankruptcy and divorce.
 Many individuals choose to utilize bankruptcy as a tool to overcome financial difficulties before or after a divorce.
 Navigating bankruptcy before, after, or during a divorce can be overwhelming, so we’ve compiled some information below that may help you choose which path is best for you.

 Types of Bankruptcies

 Chapter 7 Bankruptcy typically takes 3-4 months, is reserved for individuals who cannot afford to pay off their consumer debts, and results in a discharge of all personal liability for repaying those debts.
 You will however be forced to liquidate all “non-exempt” assets, as defined under the bankruptcy code, to pay your creditors in exchange for the discharge of debt.
 An objective standard Means Test is used to determine whether someone qualifies for Chapter 7 Bankruptcy.

 Chapter 13 Bankruptcy basically consolidates your debts and structures a reasonable debt repayment plan for you to continue to pay on your debts in light of current financial difficulties, while under the supervision of the bankruptcy court.
 Typically, such debt repayment plans under Chapter 13 take 3 to 5 years to complete.
 A Chapter 13 Bankruptcy may be an option for those who’d like to keep their assets, like homes or vehicles, rather than liquidating them while giving them some reasonable financial breathing room on debt collections.

 What To Know About Bankruptcy and Divorce